julienam12/why/README.md

-what is "why"?
+What is "why"?

-how do we answer "why" questions? why do we answer what we do when people ask us "why"?
+How do we answer "why" questions?

+Why do we answer what we do when people ask us "why"?

 ### WhyBot: The Automated 3-year-old